 The above examples are illustrations only: it is important to speak to your broker to ensure that you fully understand the coverage that you have, or are considering purchasing.
 You may also consider obtaining legal advice.

-If you decide to convert from active to inactive status, and you did not hold occurrence-based coverage while active, you will need to purchase additional coverage – sometimes referred to as “tail insurance” – to protect you against claims that may be made against you after you go inactive.
-If you held an occurrence-based policy while active, this additional coverage is not necessary (see CMTBC Bylaws, section 61(2)).
+If you decide to convert from Practising to Non-practising status, and you did not hold occurrence-based coverage while Practising, you will need to purchase additional coverage – sometimes referred to as “tail insurance” – to protect you against claims that may be made against you after you go Non-practising.
+If you held an occurrence-based policy while Practising, this additional coverage is not necessary (see CMTBC Bylaws, section 61(2)).